 Early Notables of the Chapuis family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Chapuis Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Chapuis Notables in all our PDF Extended History products and printed products wherever possible.

 Chapuis Settlers in United States in the 19th Century